 The range or spread of forecasts produced by the ensemble provides additional and valuable data about the uncertainty of the forecast.
 The forecast spread enables the user to see the breadth of possible outcomes and thus the likelihood of various weather events.
 This unique property of ensemble forecasts provides a useful way to measure uncertainty in the forecast.

-What is an Ensemble Forecast: Confidence
+Ensemble Forecast: Confidence

 The confidence of a weather forecast denotes how likely the forecast is to be correct.
 Early in the above forecast (left-side of Figure 2), the small boxes indicate a narrow range of possibilities.
 Therefore, the forecast confidence is high.
 Moving forward in time (towards the right side of Figure 2), the boxes become much taller, indicating greater forecast uncertainty and a lower confidence forecast.